 However despite being panned by the critics ITV decided to revive it.
 This time with Bruce Forsyth taking the lead, as a different character to Rossiter, but fulfilling the same role, that of the manager of a London supermarket with largely incompetent staff.

 Again produced by Thames Television and created by Brian Cooke, the show ran for twelve episodes over two series.

-Just like his predecessor, Slinger is forced to manage a supermarket branch that employs possibly the worst supermarket staff in the world: Mr. Christian, the cheerful but naïve shop assistant; Fred (played by Kelly), a lazy, alcoholic and inept security guard; Hardie (played by Bird), the union shop steward; as well as Higgins, Hardie’s assistant of sorts (played by Paul), secretary Sylvia (played by Crowther) and the pop tart-like[clarification needed] checkout cashier Dottie.
+Just like his predecessor, Slinger is forced to manage a supermarket branch that employs possibly the worst staff in the world: Mr. Christian, the cheerful but naive shop assistant; Fred, a lazy, alcoholic and inept security guard; Hardie, the union shop steward; as well as Higgins, Hardie’s assistant of sorts, secretary Sylvia and the young female checkout cashier Dottie.